tparchman/F21_BIOL792_coursepage/week9_python4/assignment_4_python.md

 Hints:

 1).
 This will involve using a regular expression that has a more flexible match.
 The primer for this week as well as one of the slides from class illustrate examples for this type of expression.

-2. You will need to process 2 lines each round through a for loop.
-Below is a hint on how to do this:
+2).
+You will need to process 2 lines each round through a for loop.
+We used regular expression conditional statements to do this last week; below is an example (more compact, useful for lines of data which you know come in pairs) of an efficient way to read two lines at a time in a for loop:

     for Line in IN:
 	    Line = Line.strip("\n")